 With that said, when it comes to high-value medications for example, particularly with more personalized medications that are being uniquely developed for specific patients, IoT sensors tracking the temperature and condition of these medications as they are stored and transported can be incredibly important.
 Delivery timing and quality assurance of these custom medications is absolutely critical.
-In short, the stakes are higher, both from chart the course for future success.
-With AI's ability to optimize data analytics, businesses will soon be able to achieve full end-to-end visibility into each product's journey through the supply chain.
+In short, the stakes are higher, both from a financial standpoint and a patient safety standpoint.